openshift/origin/docs/proposals/project-rolebinding-restrictions.md

 To prevent those issues, a cluster-admin should be able to restrict the set of subjects (users, groups, serviceaccounts) that can be bound to roles in a given project.

+ 1. Project ownerA somehow establishes a relationship with userB (invite/request/approve flow).
+Once established userB should be bindable into any project owned by ownerA.
+ 2. Binding subject restrictions should be possible on a per-project basis: userA can be bound into project1, but not project2.
+This allows a project owner to restrict a project admin, but still delegate bounded bindings.
+ 3. Project owner's are likely to have associated groups (pseudo-org things), they'll want to restrict subject binding based on group literals or group labels.

 ## Mechanism
 The restrictions are naturally per project, but the selected sets of subjects are likely to be re-used across related